Karol Tibba | Pandava Caves | Most Untouched and underrated trail in Solan near Chandigarh | Complete Guide

 There are a few plain areas perfect for camping though I am not sure if locals allow camping here as this is part of the path taken by locals every day.

 Once you finish the initial trek you reach the Basal village and you will find a road here.
 From here you need to follow the trail just next to the house.
 The trail from this point is a bit open and you will face the sun directly over your head.
 There are not many trees before you reach the cafe.
 We took a short break just before the cafe.

 Right after the cafe, you will start getting into the open trail wherein you will have more sun-facing right above your head for approx 500-600 mtrs.
 There are beautiful meadows from where you will see beautiful views.
-These are grasslands from where locals get grass for winters.
-The grass is dried and is then stored in the cow sheds for the winters.
+These are grasslands from where locals get grass for winter.
+The grass is dried and is then stored in the cow sheds for the winter.

 Once you cross these meadows you will get into the final part of the trail which is in dense forest.
-The tempertrure drops down one you enter this part of the Jungle.
+The temperature drops down once you enter this part of the Jungle.
 From here you just need to follow the trail which goes straight to the top.